-Car Insurance Comparison: Average Rates From 10 Major Insurers Before You Share Your Phone Number
+Car Insurance Comparison Tool: See Average Rates by Insurer Before Sharing Your Phone Number

 Most "comparison tools" sell your data to 5 or more insurers who call nonstop.
 We show you average rates by insurer and profile first, so you only quote the 2 to 3 most likely to be cheapest.
 No phone number required.
 No lead selling.
 Just data.

-Enter your details below.
-Estimated rates adjust instantly based on your profile.
-These are annual averages derived from insurer filings and industry data, not live quotes.
+Select your details below.
+Estimated rates adjust instantly.
+These are annual averages from insurer filings and industry data, not live quotes.

 Sorted by estimated annual premium